eclipse-ee4j/openmq/mq/src/share/lib/images/admin/README.md

 Image files in this directory are originally from Oracle's Java Look and Feel Graphics Repository, 1.0.
-More detail about this graphics library may be found at the Oracle Technology Network, Java Software Human Interface web-page: http://www.oracle.com/technetwork/java/index-138612.html.
+More details about this graphics library may be found at the Oracle Technology Network, Java Software Human Interface web-page: http://www.oracle.com/technetwork/java/index-138612.html.
 The images listed below have been contributed by Oracle under the initial project contribution license ([LICENSE](../../../../../../LICENSE.md))

 - AboutBox48x.gif
 - Add24.gif